 What does this mean when it comes to listing your unofficial extracurricular?
 No matter what application colleges use, there will always be a section for extracurricular activities, but it may or may not be open-ended.

-If the “extracurricular activities” spot is blank and you can fill it in as needed, this is a great opportunity to list and describe any unofficial extracurricular activities you take part in, including building computers in your free time, baking for fun, or photography.
+If the “extracurricular activities” spot is blank and you can fill it in as needed, this is a great opportunity to list and describe any unofficial extracurricular activities you take part in, including volunteering, baking for fun, or photography.
 Basically, you should list any activities that you think colleges would value or that would help them get to know you better.